 Testimony Before the U.S. Senate Committee on Energy and Natural Resources

-Mark Mills testified before the U.S. Senate Committee on Energy and Natural Resources in a hearing entitled “Global Climate Trends from Energy-Related Sectors to Consider Where and How Progress has been Made in Addressing Climate Change.”
+Mark Mills testified before the U.S. Senate Committee on Energy and Natural Resources in a full committee hearing to examine infrastructure needs.

 Good morning.
-Thank you for the opportunity to testify before this Committee.
+Thank you for the opportunity to testify again before this Committee.
 I’m a Senior Fellow at the Manhattan Institute where I focus on science, technology, and energy issues.
 I am also a Faculty Fellow at the McCormick School of Engineering at Northwestern University where the focus is on future manufacturing technologies.
-And, for the record, I’m a strategic partner in a venture fund focused on software startups in energy.
+And, for the record, I’m a strategic partner in a venture fund dedicated to energy software.

 Mark P. Mills is a senior fellow at the Manhattan Institute and author of several reports including Mines, Minerals, and "Green" Energy: A Reality Check and The "New Energy Economy": An Exercise in Magical Thinking.
 For a review of his policy recommendations for the new administration, visit the memo he contributed to the Manhattan Institute's Transition 2021 series.